jhlagado/working-with-custom-elements/manuscript/chapter-02.md

 [See a working version here (use Chrome).](https://codepen.io/jhlagado/pen/GXLxGm?editors=1101)

-When this component gets constructed, it calls its inherited method attachShadow() and this creates a Shadow DOM for this element and puts the root of this structure in a property called shadowRoot.
-When the render function is invoked, unlike in the previous example, it renders to the element’s shadowRoot rather than to the element itself.
+When this component gets constructed, it calls its inherited method `attachShadow` and this creates a Shadow DOM for this element and puts the root of this structure in a property called `shadowRoot`.
+When the `render` function is invoked, unlike in the previous example, it renders to the element’s `shadowRoot` rather than to the element itself.

 The resulting HTML in the browser looks a bit different to the previous example

 ![A custom element with a shadow DOM](images/ch2-ce-with-shadow.png)

 The first thing to notice is that the element has a child marked #shadow-root which contains all the DOM that will be rendered.
-The actual body of the custom element is not rendered directly but it gets referenced by the Shadow DOM using a special tag called slot.
+The actual body of the custom element is not rendered directly but it gets referenced by the Shadow DOM using a special tag called `slot`.

-You can think about slot as a kind of symbolic link.
+You can think about `slot` as a kind of symbolic link.
 You can use slots to link to content in the body of the custom element and render it right in the middle of the Shadow DOM.
 Nothing actually is moved, these are references but the effect is the same as it the DOM elements had been moved.

 If you have several items that you want to reference from the body you can use **named slots**.
-In the following custom element we are passing information through three slots: the default one, a named one called first-name and a second one called last-name.
+In the following custom element we are passing information through three slots: the default one, a named one called `first-name` and a second one called `last-name`.

     <my-shadier-element>
       <i>Hello</i>